 Below are samples of projects, current or completed, in the Kennedy & Goldsborough Creeks watershed.

-Last winter we completed a shoreline enhancement project along the North Bay shoreline at the head of Case Inlet in Allyn, WA.
+We completed a shoreline enhancement project along the North Bay shoreline at the head of Case Inlet in Allyn, WA.
 The goal of the project was to remove a 200-foot long bulkhead to restore tidal influence, salt marsh and beach habitat, and shoreline geology.
 The project site is owned by the WA.
 Dept. of Fish and Wildlife and was originally purchased with mitigation funding.
 With the project now complete the property has helped fulfill a mitigation and restoration need for South Puget Sound.

 After a recent site visit it’s clear that the site is returning to inter-tidal salt marsh habitat.
 This freshly formed habitat is now available for marine and riparian invertebrates, juvenile salmonids, and a host of shoreline associated wildlife.